-This is an interesting time.
-I am writing to you when Switzerland is slightly opening its door post-COVID-19 and now more than ever we see which pharma are better prepared than others when it comes to business transformation.
-Interesting also to see that this is a freaking virus that is shaking the transformation of a whole industry, can we say a whole planet?
+This is an exciting time.
+I am writing to you when Switzerland is slightly opening its doors post-COVID-19, and now more than ever, we see which pharma are better prepared than others regarding business transformation.
+Also interesting to see that this is a freaking virus that is shaking the transformation of a whole industry.
+Can we say an entire planet?

 Now more than ever, the model to disrupt a company from the inside out, alone, is utopia.
-If some are doing it, then a huge budget effort is allocated as this is not typical change management.
-In this time of crisis, you can see now beyond the buzz words.
+If some are doing it, then a considerable budget is allocated as this is not typical change management.
+But, in this time of crisis, you can see now beyond the buzzwords.

-Opening the company door to an external ecosystem of partners, might not the silver bullet, but will get you closer to a culture shift in the short term, if you expose enough of the organisation.
+Opening the company door to an external ecosystem of partners might not be the silver bullet.
+Still, it will get you closer to a culture shift in the short term if you expose enough of the organisation.

-We tend to be expert to take a vision and take it to a weird reality.
-You can take a patient support program for instance.
-The number of startups I see with an innovation that 15 years ago we called a PSP.
-You might ask why and the words growth, scale, agility might be the missing ingredients.
+We tend to be experts in taking a vision and taking it to a weird reality.
+You can take a patient support program, for instance—the number of startups I see with an innovation that 15 years ago we called a PSP.
+You might ask why and the words growth, scale, and agility might be the missing ingredients.

 Is it all bad in pharma?
 Of course not.
-But we tend to have a lot of death by pilot.
+But we tend to have a lot of death from pilots.
 That’s why I love putting in a meeting: can we kill this project?
-And you can obviously see the eyes rolling around me.
-But it is true though: a project that is wired to be unkillable is not going to move the needle, neither being innovative…
+And you can see the eyes rolling around me.
+But it is true, though: a project that is wired to be unkillable will not move the needle or be innovative.

-We are wired for a different set of innovative initiatives: the one we except.
+We are wired for a different set of innovative initiatives: the one we expect.

-When you look around, models of value generation exists for a long time.
+When you look around, models of value generation have existed for a long time.
 Let’s take Nike.
 Are they a shoe company?
-They certainly started and continue to be one, but they are also so much more.
+They started and continue to be one, but they are also much more.
 They are a data company, lifestyle company and culture company.
 Yes, they sell culture.
-Another you can tell trying to be more than coffee is Nespresso… and you can continue like this for long, but try finding one example in pharma… and it will be harder.
-Not only because the market is complex from an audience perspective but also the regulations are the flag we use to excuse ourselves from thinking outside of the box.
+Another thing you can tell about trying to be more than coffee is Nespresso, and you can continue like this for a long time, but try finding one example in pharma, and it will be more challenging.
+Not only because the market is complex from an audience perspective but also because the regulations are the flag we use to excuse ourselves from thinking outside the box.

 How can we spouse disruptive innovation?

 By unlocking the door and inviting others to the table.
 You still have to build a pipeline somehow as we see the world through it and bring gates, as we also see them between departments.
-This is where you can start with what you have, taking your business ideas coming from the ground or coming from an ocean of opportunities (IT, medical, commercial…) and start to align them in a value chain that makes sense for your core business.
+This is where you can start with what you have, taking your business ideas from the ground or an ocean of opportunities (IT, medical, commercial…) and aligning them in a value chain that makes sense for your core business.
 This is if you are trying to find a justification for your current business models.

-Totally different if you are building new business models close to your base which is another way of sourcing innovative initiatives.
+Different if you are building new business models close to your base, which is another way of innovative sourcing initiatives.

-Here the goal is starting from the inside, the model above could bring a structure to actually speak the same language.
+Here the goal is starting from the inside; the model above could bring a structure to speak the same language.

-As you can imagine, it is good to have a framework but frankly, the adoption of what you are trying to achieve is what matters… if no one follows you then you new religion will not be worshipped inside the walls.
-You need a bible, rituals and a vision so that you can lead your crowd into a new fruitful place for ideas… gosh this biblical turn wasn’t expected though … But when you look closer you can find similarities right?
+As you can imagine, it is good to have a framework, but the adoption of what you are trying to achieve is what matters.
+If no one follows you, your new religion will not be worshipped inside the walls.
+So you need a bible, rituals and a vision to lead your crowd into a new fruitful place for ideas.
+Gosh, this biblical turn wasn’t expected, though.
+But when you look closer, you can find similarities.

 So now over to you:

-Do you believe that having corporate teams sitting in incubators is useful and if so why?
+Do you believe having corporate teams sitting in incubators is helpful, and if so, why?